 Once you know how much space you have available to store your wholesale lots of home decor, you’ll need to consider your budget.
 Ideally, your budget will be closely tied to your available space.

 Are you backed by financing of some kind?
 This might include your own personal financing, such as savings, credit cards, or even loans from your retirement accounts.
 Maybe you’ve got big plans for your business and you’ve taken steps to secure private investors for your idea.
 For many start-up businesses, the only financing available is the extra few dollars from the owners’ paychecks each week or two.
 Do not over extend yourself in the beginning!
-It’s much easier to run out of product and take back orders from your customers than it is to get stuck with product you can’t move.
+In the beginning, you’ll find it much easier to run out of product and take back orders from your customers than to get stuck with product you can’t move.

 If you have the financial ability to make bulk-buys, you may be able to negotiate lower rates with your wholesale partners.
 Many companies offer case-quantity discounts.
 Most companies offer truckload or LTL (Less than Truckload) discounts if you’ve got the resources to do that.
 You might have to ask for the discounts, but they’re usually out there!
 When talking to wholesalers, simply ask them, “how much of this do I have to get to qualify for deeper discounts?”